New South Wales Ambulance: Medical Retrieval

-Its operates from six bases across NSW, located at Bankstown, Albion Park, Orange, Belmont, Tamworth and Lismore, along with Hume in the Australia Capital Territory.
+It operates from six bases across NSW, located at Bankstown, Albion Park, Orange, Belmont, Tamworth and Lismore, along with Hume in the Australia Capital Territory.

-Each Medical Team primarily operates from a specially equipped Agusta AW139 helicopter.
+Each Medical Team primarily operates from a specially equipped AgustaWestland AW139 helicopter.
 Two aircraft operate from Bankstown, with one aircraft attached to each of the other bases.
-A third helicopter is operated from Bankstown as a NETS (Newborn & Paediatric Emergency Transport Service) aircraft.
-Each helicopter aircrew consists of a Pilot and a Crewman.
-The Teams also have access to a numerous specialist vehicles for road based responses, including Ambulances and 4WD response vehicles.
+A third helicopter is operated from Bankstown as a Newborn Emergency Transport Service aircraft.
+Each helicopter aircrew consists of a pilot and a crewman.
+The teams also have access to a numerous specialist vehicles for road based responses, including Ambulances and 4WD response vehicles.
 The helicopters are managed and maintained on a contract basis by Toll (Southern Bases) and Westpac (Northern Bases).

-An additional medical team are based out of Westmead Hospital in Sydney, who are operated by the not for profit organisation Careflight.
-They operate an Airbus H-145 and respond in conjunction with NSW Ambulance's other medical teams across the state.
+An additional medical team is based out of Westmead Hospital in Sydney, who are operated by the not for profit organisation CareFlight.
+It operates an Airbus H-145 and respond in conjunction with NSW Ambulance's other medical teams across the state.

 The Air Ambulance Service also conduct long distance inter hospital patient transport, ensuring the continuation high level medical care between hospitals during transit.
 Based at Sydney its operates five Beechcraft Super King Air aircraft.
 Additional Fixed-Wing ambulances also operate in Dubbo and Broken Hill as part of a contract with Royal Flying Doctor Service.
+In January 2024, two Pilatus PC-24 operated by Pel-Air commenced operating.

 Fleet

-Emergency Ambulances
+Emergency ambulances

 The primary response vehicle of NSW Ambulance is the Mercedes-Benz Sprinter.
 Run by both General Duties and Intensive Care crews, Sprinters make up the large majority of the ambulance fleet across the state.
 A number of rural areas previously used Volkswagen Transporters, but these have now been replaced.
 Some rural stations also operate Toyota Landcruiser Troopcarriers which are configured for patient transport and are used to access patients in difficult and remote terrain.
 The Troopcarrier 4WD vehicles have an after market side access door on the left hand side for paramedic access into the treatment cabin.